allen-liaoo/AIBot/README.md

 - hangmancheater (hmc) - Hang Man Cheater base on the unknown word and missed letters. *

 __**Music Commands**__
+- music (m) - Get a list of music commands.
 - play - Play a song from YouTube.
 - pause - Pause the current playing song.
 - skip - Skip the song.